Hurricanes develop over warm tropical waters, primarily during the summer and fall. To develop, a hurricane needs:

 We now know with certainty that for the past 40 years, worldwide tropical cyclone activity has actually been declining.
 As for intensity, there are more strong hurricanes now than in the past.
 Again, this may be contributed to poor observations in the past.
 Without reconnaissance and satellite data, many strong hurricanes were likely missed prior to the mid 1900s.
 One thing we do know is that hurricane impacts along the U.S. coast have actually shown a slight decrease over the past 100 years.

 A subtropical storm is a low pressure area that forms in the tropics or subtropics.
 The tropics are a region identified as the area north of the Equator to the Tropic of Cancer and south of the Equator to the Tropic of Capricorn.
 The subtropical regions are defined as areas extending approximately 12 degrees of latitude north and south of the tropics.
 Unlike a tropical storm, a subtropical storm typically does not have its strongest winds or heaviest squalls over the center.
 This makes it more difficult for the storm to strengthen.
+Want to learn more about subtropical and extratropical storms?
+Watch the explainer video.

 A slower-moving hurricane increases the amount of time that its strong winds impact a location.
 In addition, the amount of rainfall that a hurricane produces is directly related to its speed of movement.
 For example, a hurricane moving at 10 mph may produce 10 inches of rain.
 This is true for any tropical low pressure area, not just hurricanes.
 Any tropical low can produce extremely heavy rainfall if it moves slowly across an area.